 B. Select Domains from the dropdown

-C. Select the domain you want to add an CNAME record too.
+C. Select the domain you want to add a CNAME record to.

 2. Select CNAME Record